-KEVIN POWELL: The misery that was beginning to really accelerate itself in the Reagan-Bush era in the 80s has been manipulated and commodified by this white male power structure that controls the record labels, that control urban radio.
-Because every city you go to in American there's a Power this, a Jam'n that, or a Hot something playing the same 10 to 12 songs over and over again.
+KEVIN POWELL: Every city you go to in American there's a Power this, a Jam'n that, or a Hot something playing the same 10 to 12 songs over and over again.
 So what it does is perpetuate the mindset that the only way you can be a man, a black man, a Latino man, is to be hard, to denigrate women, to denigrate homosexuals, to denigrate each other, to kill each other.
 There's something wrong with that.